Read an important announcement about Bitcoin from Bitcoin.com.

-Bitcoin mining is competitive and the goal is that you want to solve or “find” a block before anyone else’s miner does.
+Bitcoin Core (BTC) mining is competitive and the goal is that you want to solve or “find” a block before anyone else’s miner does.
 Then you will get the block reward and transaction fees from the block.
 During the last several years we have seen an incredible amount of hashrate coming online which made it harder to have enough hashrate personally (individually) to solve a block, thus getting the payout reward.
 To compensate for this pool mining was developed.

 What a mining pool does is accept connections from miners anywhere in the world (if applicable and some are private) and pool their hashrate together thus mining with a higher total hashrate.
 In doing this the variance or luck of finding block is increased to the positive by having a larger total hashrate in trying to process a block the fastest.